A pencil sketch portrait of Julia with long hair, bangs, and earrings.

 Julia Nonnenkamp (she/her)

 I’m a 2nd year computer science PhD student at the University of Wisconsin–Madison.
 I’m advised by Dr. Rahul Chatterjee in the MadS&P (Security & Privacy) research group.
+Previously, I did my undergrad in math and computer science at Georgetown University, where I was a Fritz Fellow with GU’s Tech & Society Initiative.
+I had the privilege being advised by Dr. Elissa Redmiles and Dr. Lisa Singh through the Massive Data Institute and Georgetown Law’s Center on Privacy & Technology.

 I’m interested in software security & authentication for everyday people, including accessibility, mitigations for tech-facilitated abuse, and digital evidence in family law.
 I volunteer at the Madison Tech Clinic providing trauma-informed, cybersecurity assistance to survivors of intimate partner violence (IPV) around Wisconsin.
+I spend way too much of my free time on the NYT Cooking site and not nearly enough of it implementing my saved recipes.

 news